StorFollo-IKT/stamdata3-py/README.md

 # stamdata3-py
-A Python class structure to handle data from stamdata3 XML files
+A Python class structure to work with data from stamdata3 XML files